Kettlebell Upright Row

 Frequently Asked Questions

-• What muscles does the Kettlebell Upright Row work?
+• What muscles does Kettlebell Upright Row work?

-• How often can I do the Kettlebell Upright Row?
+• How high should the kettlebell come up in Kettlebell Upright Row?

-• Is the Kettlebell Upright Row safe for people with shoulder issues?
+• Is Kettlebell Upright Row okay for beginners?

 Related Exercises